MultiplatformKickstarter/docs/content/en/_index.md

 {{% pageinfo %}}
-Multiplatform Kickstarter provides Kotlin multiplatform boilerplate templates to allow you to develop applications for Android, iOS and Web in a fast way.
+Multiplatform Kickstarter provides Kotlin multiplatform boilerplate templates to allow you to develop applications for Android, iOS, Desktop and Web in a fast way.
 {{% /pageinfo %}}